About FAQ Contact Advertise With Us Press

 We enjoyed our visit to Driftwood Estate Winery where we learned more about the harshness of the Texan temperamental weather and the constant struggle viticulturists have against Pierce’s disease.
 Despite these difficulties, Texas winemakers have a phenomenal determination to conquer these difficulties and produce quality wines.

 Driftwood Estate WineryGary Elliott, owner and winemaker, of Driftwood Estate Winery is just one of many Texans determined to push on and succeed.
 Gary started his vineyards in 1998.
 In the past few years, Gary had damage to the vineyard from spring freezes and harvest rains.
 In 2007, it rained every day for a month.
-This past spring his vineyard was healthy and he was looking forward to a productive harvest when there was a sudden freeze and he lost his grape crop for 2009.
-Rather than giving up, Gary will source grapes for this year and is considering purchasing a wind machine to protect the vineyard against cold weather.
-Gary commented that it is a “roller coaster ride.”
-However, he is determined to continue.
-Currently, he has 14 acres under vine and plans to increase the vineyards to 20 acres.
-Varietals in the vineyards included Chardonnay, Viognier, Muscat, Chenin Blanc, Cabernet Sauvignon, Sangiovese and Syrah.
+In spring 2009 the vineyards were healthy and he was looking forward to a productive harvest when there was a sudden freeze and he lost his grape crop for 2009.
+Rather than giving up, Gary sourced grapes for 2009.
+During our first visit to Driftwood Gary commented that it is a “roller coaster ride.”
+However, he has Texan determination.
+Currently, he has 18 acres under vine.
+Varieties in the vineyards include: Chardonnay, Viognier, Chenin Blanc, Cabernet Sauvignon, Sangiovese and Syrah.
+Gary also sources grapes from the High Plains AVA.

 Vineyards and winemaking is a passion for Gary.
 His parents were involved in agriculture and owned a vineyard in California.
 His sister also owns a winery in California.
 The first wine bottled by Driftwood was in 2003 and the winery opened a month later.
-Production for the first year was 1,200 cases and Gary hopes to produce 4,500 cases in 2009.
+Production for the first year was 1,200 cases.
+Current production is about 4,000 cases and Gary would like production to grow to 10,000 cases.

 The tasting room overlooks the vineyards down below a steep hillside.
 The views are delightful.
-Gary has provided seating to relax and enjoy the views with a glass of Driftwood wine.
+Gary has provided seating where visitors can relax and enjoy the views with a glass of Driftwood wine.
+Just outside the door to the tasting room is a small covered porch with four round-solid surface tables and seating.
+The base of each table is an old oak barrel.

 Enjoy your visit to Driftwood Estate Winery.
 Consider bringing a picnic lunch to enjoy with a glass or bottle of Driftwood Estate wine.